Why Choose the Yarna Electronic Water Descaler

 You can safely purchase our descaler from our website or from Amazon.
 On these pages, you can also see other buyers' reviews.
 So in case you don't trust us, there are over 100 people on Amazon alone who can vouch for us.

 We offer a unique 100-day money-back guarantee to let you test out our descaler.
 Even in the harshest conditions, you should be able to see a big difference after 90 days of use.
-This gives you enough time to see if the Yarna CWD24 is right for you.
+This gives you enough time to see if the Yarna CWD24 or the CWD30 are right for you.

 We also offer a 10-year extended warranty if you register the product.
 As long as there is no visible intentional damage done, we will replace your unit as soon as possible.
 However, the biggest benefit is your health.
 No chemicals or salt added to the water, ever.
 You know the old saying: health is above wealth.